bendra/bendra.github.io/_posts/2014-10-28-fun-with-java-8-streams.markdown

 # Conclusion

 I've found this both encouraging and disappointing.
 The good news is the reductions method is not hard to write and looks fairly reasonable.
-A disapointing part is that it was impossible to reuse any of the code written for reduce.
+A disappointing part is that it was impossible to reuse any of the code written for reduce.
 Another aspect to this which [others have noted](http://java.dzone.com/articles/whats-wrong-java-8-part-ii): the function we wrote only works with Object types.
 To handle an IntStream we need to write another reductions function with a new signature.

 {% highlight java %}